CodingLawyersClub/todo-instructions/README.md

 `console.error(e)` is going to log errors for us that occur so we can see what went wrong Do not worry about what `next(e)` is.
 Just include it.

+Save the todos.js file now with ⌘ + S. Do not forget this step :)

 Fantastic!
 We are completely done with this create endpoint!
 It should look like this: